-In connection with the Closing, unvested Incentive Units granted under the Predecessor Equity Plan totaling 587,500 were converted into 5,471,400 Common Units, which were paired with an equal number of shares of the Company's Class V common stock, and remained subject to the original vesting conditions.
-If a forfeiture of unvested Common Units occurs, the associated shares of Class V common stock are also forfeited.
+In connection with the closing of the Business Combinations, unvested incentive unit awards granted under the then-current equity plan were converted into Common Units, which were paired with an equal number of shares of the Company's Class V common stock, and remained subject to the original vesting conditions.
+If a forfeiture of unvested Common Units occurred, the associated shares of Class V common stock were also forfeited.

-The following summarizes Common Unit award activity for the year ended December 31, 2022:
+The following summarizes Common Unit award activity for the year ended December 31, 2023:

-Weighted Average Grant-Date Fair Value Number of Units (in thousands)
+Weighted Average Grant Date Fair Value Number of Units (in thousands)

-Non-vested at December 31, 2021 \$ 9.20 5,471
+Non-vested as of December 31, 2022 \$ 9.20 380

-Granted
+Granted \$

-Vested 9.20 (5,038)
+Vested \$ 9.20 (349)

-Forfeited 9.20 (53)
+Forfeited \$ 9.20 (31)

-Non-vested at December 31, 2022 \$ 9.20 380
+Non-vested as of December 31, 2023